ushahidi/opendesign/Taipei-workshop.md

 Workshop Framework
 1. Challenges are now too long.
 Answering the probing questions from the previous workshop and adding them here as pre-answers is not affective.
 2. 5 challenges were too many to cover in the workshop time.
+3. Workshop is best delivered with two Open Design leaders and 1 assistant with a content and social focus.